talarsen/JavaScriptJournalAndProjects/README.md

 Nested arrays can be viewed as a grid structure with rows and columns.
 Nested For loops can access the nested array.

+**1/4-1/10**
+Continuing with learning about arrays and objects.
+Revisted the forEach loop and made this simple program which loops over the array and prints out an array summary using console.log. [donut array forEach method](donuts.js)
 **PROJECTS**

 [simple greeting](simpleGreeting.js)